Two men jailed for murder of Kazakh Olympic skating medalist

 Female defendant Zhanar Tolybayeva was found guilty of theft and failing to report a crime, and sentenced to four years.

-Ten finished 27th at this year’s Pyeongchang Olympics after a build-up dogged by injury, but was cheered by local fans because of his Korean roots.
+Ten finished 27th at last year’s Pyeongchang Olympics after a build-up dogged by injury, but was cheered by local fans because of his Korean roots.

+(Corrects last paragraph to read “last year’s Pyeongchang Olympics”, not “this year’s”.)

 Reporting by Mariya Gordeyeva; Writing by Tom Balmforth; Editing by Kevin Liffey